 What did we aim to do?
 What did we achieve?
-Comments Map existing services to ensure that partners are fully aware of all the support, preventative, diversionary and capacity building opportunities. services, was used to monitor client and partner activity.
+Comments Map existing services to ensure that partners are fully aware of all the support, preventative, diversionary and capacity building opportunities.
+This is now part of core service delivery.
 Signpost and facilitate access to support services, including mental health, alcohol and substance misuse.
 A weekly group was established in 2017 to identify and support rough sleepers, including those with substance and alcohol abuse issues.
 Bespoke group was established focusing on those in temporary accommodation.
 Themes such as near fatal overdoes, intervention opportunities and other health concerns around alcohol and substance misuse are routinely discussed.